There are 2 main options for waxing your snowboard.

 It will be much more difficult to scrape off the wax if it’s still warm.
 Also, you might effect the wax job that you just did.

-I like to leave it for at least 15 minutes before scraping – so go pour yourself a drink or make a cup of tea and relax and take a load off for a while!
+I like to leave it for at least 15 minutes before scraping – so go pour yourself a drink or make a cup of tea or coffee and relax and take a load off for a while!

 Step 6: Scraping off the excess wax